Qarik-Group/ultimate-guide-to-bosh/docs/deployment-manifests-part-1.md

 At a glance, Apache ZooKeeper will expect to communicate with its peer nodes on ports `2888` and `3888`, and the five cloud servers running the zookeeper processes have IP addresses `10.0.0.5` thru `10.0.0.9`.
 Client applications that want to use our Apache ZooKeeper system will communicate via port `2181`.

-This `config/zoo.cfg` configuration is meaningful to Apache Zookeeper and the `zkServer.sh` start script.
+This `config/zoo.cfg` configuration is meaningful to Apache ZooKeeper and the `zkServer.sh` start script.
 The contents of the configuration file are not meaningful to BOSH, but the file was created by BOSH.

 The deployment manifest `zookeeper.yml` did not need to explicitly allocate the five IP addresses above (also found by running `bosh instances`), nor did the manifest need to explicitly document them for the `zookeeper` job template.
 Instead, all the IP addresses for all members of the `zookeeper` instance group were automatically provided to the `zookeeper` job template before `monit` attempted to start any processes.
 We will look at how to write your own job templates in your own BOSH releases in later sections.

-The more urgent piece of information you will want to know why were these five `zookeeper` instances allocated those five IP addresses, why are the five underlying cloud servers allowed to talk to each other, is anything special required for them to communicate over ports `2888` and `3888` but prevent other systems from accessing these ports, and how are client applications allowed to access these 5 cloud servers over port `2181`.
+The more urgent piece of information you will want to know why were these five `zookeeper` instances allocated those five IP addresses, why are the five underlying cloud servers allowed to talk to each other, is anything special required for them to communicate over ports `2888` and `3888` but prevent other systems from accessing these ports, and how are client applications allowed to access these five cloud servers over port `2181`.

 And if you're confused at all by that last paragraph, then you are ready for the next section.